InstituteforDiseaseModeling/data_access_library/r/README.md

 quarto render simple_example.qmd
 ```

-This will use the `_quarto.yaml_` configuration file to render the document to an HTML file in the `output-dir` directory defined.
+This will use the `_quarto.yaml_` configuration file or the yaml section in your quarto document to render the desired file format and save them in the `output-dir` directory defined.

 For more implementation details, please refer to the [Quarto documentation](https://quarto.org/).